Get Started with Bitnami Applications using Amazon Lightsail

 Amazon Web Services or AWS is one of the world’s most popular and reliable cloud computing platforms.
 It includes a wide range of compute, storage and content delivery, database, mobile and other services, and it’s a great way to host simple websites as well as complex web or mobile applications in the cloud.

-If you're new to the cloud, the easiest way to get started with Amazon Web Services is with Bitnami.
+If you’re new to the cloud, the easiest way to get started with Amazon Web Services is with Bitnami.
 Bitnami provides pre-packaged application images for AWS Cloud servers, so that you can get productive with your new server immediately.
-You can access and launch these images in four ways:
+You can access and launch these images in three ways:

 Through the AWS Marketplace, Amazon’s online application library;